 Dog lift harnesses can help your pet with a wide range of mobility issues.
-Support harnesses are designed to help senior dogs dealing with joint pain, assist injured pets stay mobile, and give paralyzed pets the support they need to reduce pressure on their back legs.
+Support harnesses are designed to help senior dogs with joint pain, assist injured pets in staying mobile, and give paralyzed pets the support they need to reduce pressure on their back legs.
 A lifting harness is a tool that every paralyzed dog or cat needs to move around the house.

-Before you buy a lifting harness for a paralyzed or injured pet you need to understand how harnesses are used, how a harness can benefit your pet (and you), and where your dog needs the support.
-Continue reading to learn everything you need to know about finding the right support for your pet.
+Before buying a lifting harness for a paralyzed or injured pet, you need to understand how harnesses are used, how a harness can benefit your pet (and you), and where your dog needs the support.
+Continue reading to learn everything you need to find the right support for your pet.

 5 Things You Need to Know When Buying a Support Harness for Your Dog